 Riding On Insulin empowers, activates and connects the global diabetes community through shared experience and action sports.
-In addition to establishing a comfortable environment, we strive to help families explore new passions, challenge T1D, and celebrate each other’s successes.
+In addition to establishing a comfortable environment, we strive to help families explore new passions, challenge Type 1 Diabetes, and celebrate each other’s successes.

 Riding On Insulin founder, Sean Busby, is a professional backcountry snowboarder with type 1 diabetes who travels the world exploring remote corners of the globe on snowboarding expeditions.